-In the phase III pivotal trial, pazopanib showed promising anti-tumor activity in patients with mRCC.
-Pazopanib significantly prolonged PFS compared with placebo in the treatment-naïve subpopulation (11.1 months in the pivotal trial and 8.4 months in the COMPARZ trial).^{3,5} Several retrospective studies reported similar efficacy.
-For example, Matrana et al. investigated the efficacy of pazopanib as a first-line setting for mRCC and reported a median OS of 29.1 months and a median PFS of 13.7 months.13 In another study on the efficacy of pazopanib, Vogelzang et al. reported that the median OS and PFS were 22 months and 8.5 months, respectively.14 In a study of Asian patients, Kim et al. reported that the median OS and PFS were 21.9 months and 12.2 months, respectively.15 In our study, the median PFS for patients treated with first-line pazopanib was 8 months, which was slightly shorter compared to the studies mentioned above.
+In the phase 3 pivotal trial, pazopanib showed promising anti-tumour activity in patients with mRCC.
+Pazopanib significantly prolonged PFS compared with placebo in the treatment-naive subpopulation (11.1 months in the pivotal trial and 8.4 months in the COMPARZ trial).
+Several retrospective studies reported similar efficacy.
+For example, Matrana et al investigated the efficacy of pazopanib as a first-line setting for mRCC and reported a median OS of 29.1 months and a median PFS of 13.7 months.
+In another study on the efficacy of pazopanib, Vogelzang et al reported that the median OS and PFS were 22 months and 8.5 months, respectively.
+In a study of Asian patients, Kim et al reported that the median OS and PFS were 21.9 months and 12.2 months, respectively.
+In our study, the median PFS for patients treated with first-line pazopanib was eight months, which was slightly shorter compared to the studies mentioned above.

-The efficacy of everolimus in mRCC is well known, but there are subtle differences in PFS.
-Several studies on everolimus in patients with VEGF-refractory mRCC reported a median PFS ranging from 3.8 months to 6.9 months.^{6,16-20} Almost all of these studies have demonstrated a slightly better outcome than that obtained in this study.
+The efficacy of everolimus in mRCC is well-known, but there are subtle differences in PFS.
+Several studies on everolimus in patients with VEGF-refractory mRCC reported a median PFS ranging from 3.8-6.9 months.6,16-20 Almost all of these studies have demonstrated a slightly better outcome than that obtained in this study.
 There are several reasons for these differences in outcome.
-First, the proportion of patients with favorable risk in this study was relatively low compared with other studies.
-The importance of prognostic models was well defined and widely used to predict the results of VEGF-targeted therapy.^{12,21} According to the above-mentioned reports, the hazards ratio for OS increased from favorable risk criteria to poor risk criteria.
+First, the proportion of patients with favourable risk in this study was relatively low compared with other studies.
+The importance of prognostic models was well-defined and widely used to predict the results of VEGF-targeted therapy.
+According to the above-mentioned reports, the hazards ratio for OS increased from favourablerisk criteria to poor-risk criteria.
 Second, the number of patients who had undergone nephrectomy was low in this study.
-The nephrectomy rate was 58.3% in the present study, and this is relatively low compared to that in other studies in which the nephrectomy rate was 80~96%.^{3,6,15-20} The benefit of cytoreductive nephrectomy is not well defined in the era of targeted therapy; however, many studies showed improved OS in patients treated with cytoreductive surgery.22-24 In the present study, nephrectomy was not universally performed because this decisions was left to the discretion of the surgeon.
-Third, this study included Asian patients, and therefore, it is possible that outcomes were affected by ethnic differences between study populations.
-Although the COMPARZ trial reported no significant differences across ethnic groups in the results of pazopanib's clinical activity and tolerability profile, reliable data on ethnic differences in the efficacy of everolimus are not yet available.5 Therefore, we think that these discrepancies in patient characteristics may have adversely affected outcomes in our patients compared to those reported in other studies.
+The nephrectomy rate was 58.3% in the present study, and this is relatively low compared to that in other studies in which the nephrectomy rate was 80-96%.3,6,15-20 The benefit of cytoreductive nephrectomy is not well-defined in the era of targeted therapy; however, many studies showed improved OS in patients treated with cytoreductive surgery.22-24 In the present study, nephrectomy was not universally performed because this decision was left to the discretion of the surgeon.
+Third, this study included Asian patients and, therefore, it is possible that outcomes were affected by ethnic differences between study populations.
+Although the COMPARZ trial reported no significant differences across ethnic groups in the results of pazopanib's clinical activity and tolerability profile, reliable data on ethnic differences in the efficacy of everolimus are not yet available.
+Therefore, we think that these discrepancies in patient characteristics may have adversely affected outcomes in our patients compared to those reported in other studies.
 The patients included in this study slightly differ from those enrolled in clinical trials, and may be more similar to the patient group observed by clinicians in daily practice.
-Because of this, we believe that our results are more representative of real-world outcomes.
+Because of this, we believe our results are more representative of real-world outcomes.

 The multivariate analysis of PFS revealed that the Heng risk criteria were significantly related with prognosis.
-Currently, the most widely used prognostic models for mRCC are the Memorial Sloan-Kettering Cancer Center (MSKCC) and the Heng model.
-According to Kwon et al., the Heng model had slightly better discriminatory ability than the MSKCC model for Korean patients.21 Therefore, the present study applied the Heng model to classify each patient.
+Currently, the most widely used prognostic models for mRCC are the Memorial Sloan-Kettering Cancer Centre (MSKCC) and the Heng model.
+According to Kwon et al, the Heng model had